stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/libxsmm/README.md

 matrix_vector_kernel_xsmm_mod.f90: the libxsmm modified matrix vector
     kernel which also has the metadata removed.

+matrix_vector_kernel_reorder_mod.f90: the kinner version with the
+    matrix assumed to be reordered.

 kdriver.f90: a standalone driver for the benchmark which includes the
     coloured OpenMP parallelisation in the horizontal.
 This version